-Are You Moving From or To Massachusetts?
+Are You Moving To Massachusetts?

 Massachusetts is the most populous state in the New England region of the northeastern United States.
 It borders on the Atlantic Ocean to the east, the states of Connecticut and Rhode Island to the south, New Hampshire and Vermont to the north, and New York to the west.
 The capital of Massachusetts is Boston, which is also the most populous city in New England Massachusetts is the 7th-smallest state in the United States.